 An individual can be diagnosed with ASD at any age.
-However, medical professionals predominately diagnose young children with ASD.
-Therefore, it’s vital that children get the services they need as soon as possible.
-One way is through services provided by the Committee on Preschool Special Education or CPSE Each school district in New York state provides services through CPSE.
+Medical professionals predominately diagnose young children with ASD.
+It’s vital that children get the services they need as soon as possible.
+One way is through services provided by the CPSE.
+Each school district in New York state provides services through CPSE.

-What Is CPSE?
+What is CPSE?

 The CPSE will evaluate a student’s strengths and weaknesses to determine their current level of functioning.
 These traits may include behaviors like dressing and eating to reasoning and problem-solving.
 Also, the committee will attempt to gauge the child’s degree of socialization, their motor skills, and how receptive or expressive they are.

 If you think your child needs the attention that a Committee on Preschool Special Education provides, then write to your CPSE asking for your child to be evaluated.
 Families can access CPSE services without charge.
 Also, their services can be provided wherever the child needs them – home, care center, or preschool.

 If your child is found eligible, a plan specifically designed for them will be developed.
 The plan will include parents, administrators, teachers, and evaluators, so everyone has input and a clear understanding of the child’s needs.

 If you have further questions related to CPSE, how autism affects your child, or how you can get involved, the experts at Ascend Autism can help.

 We have an array of services for treating autism spectrum disorder and commit ourselves to help children and families cope.
 We offer the following: